-**UPDATE: the sandals pictured above are no longer available but for a similar style, please see our popular post 6 inch heels in pink for your inner bad Barbie**
+**UPDATE: the sandals pictured above are no longer available but for a similar style, please see our popular sexy heels section.

 Perhaps surprisingly, not everyone measures heel height quite like this although it is the most common way to go about it.
 Zappos, for instance, has a diagram showing measurements being made directly along the length of the heel, rather than as a vertical drop.

-Australian retailer Shoes of Prey measure heels by ignoring the height of the heel cap (which is the small bit on the very bottom of the heel).
-Again, this is not the most common method.
+Failed Australian retailer Shoes of Prey used to measure heels by ignoring the height of the heel cap (which is the small bit on the very bottom of the heel).
+Again, this was not the most common method.